Lall-091/sql-docs/azure-sql/database/private-endpoint-overview.md

 Existing private endpoints using **Default** connection policy will be using the Proxy connection policy with port 1433.
 The reason for doing this is to avoid any disruption to client traffic from reaching SQL Database due to requisite port ranges for redirection not being open.

 > [!NOTE]
 > For dedicated SQL pools, the connection policy when using private endpoints is always **Proxy**.
-Changing the setting will not affect to dedicated SQL pools when using private endpoints.
+Changing the setting won't affect dedicated SQL pools when using private endpoints.

 ## On-premises connectivity over private peering